marius311/cosmoslik/README.md

 $ python -m cosmoslik -n 8 myscript.py
 ```

 The `-n 8` option runs 8 chains in parallel with MPI (you will need `mpi4py` installed) and automatically updates the proposal covariance.
 The resulting 8 chains are all written to the single file specified in the script, in our case `myscript.chain`.
-It is safe to read the file while the chain is in progess, and you can do so with,
+You can read the chain file (even while the chain is running to see its progress) via:

 ```python
 >>> chain = load_chain("myscript.chain")